Cybercriminals jump the crypto hype train: what you should know about illegal crypto mining

 Crypto miners usually do not emit any signs or symptoms per se, but the ones that can be noticed are excessive fan usage, high CPU usage, and computer overheating issues.
 Due to this, the performance of the device can suffer as well, resulting in poor user experience.

-Unfortunately, these type of symptoms might be easily confused with breaking or outdated hardware issues.
+Unfortunately, these types of symptoms might be easily confused with breaking or outdated hardware issues.
 Therefore, it is crucial to monitor the device's performance and make sure it is not overheating.
 While CPU usage can be easily checked via the Task Manager, checking GPU usage might be a bit complicated, as third-party software is required for that.
 Nevertheless, there are plenty of free tools online available.

 To choose the best anti-malware program, you can visit Reviewedbypro.com, a website dedicated to fighting cybercrime.
 There you will find tons of security tool reviews and will be able to choose the application that suits your needs the most.